objectivecosta/lopc-node/README.md

 - [iOS 8.0 & up (Swift 3.0)](https://github.com/rafaelc0sta/lopc_swift)

+## Status

+We've got iOS pushes working great, a relatively decent Web UI that uses only the API (as opposed to going to the DB).

 ## How-to setup

 ~~Run the CLI, seed the server and then run the app.js :)~~